velda-io/velda-io.github.io/index.md

     - theme: alt
       text: Book a demo
       link: https://calendar.app.google/xJC6qMwzQ6UdAFVs5
+features:
+- title: Develop on Velda
+  details: Instantly onboard new developers from templates.
+Use your favorite IDEs with powerful AI agents, or immediately start from web.
+- title: Scale in seconds
+  details: With a simple vrun prefix, run your workload with the compute power you need.
+Your data and environment are always in sync.
+- title: Save $$$
+  details: Save by only provisioning the compute resource you need, and eliminate setup work required to scale.

 ---

+## Explore how Velda accelerates your development
 <Animations />

-## Discover the Velda advantage
+## See Velda in action
-Watch this one-minute demo to see how Velda seamlessly extends your development environment:
+Watch this one-minute demo to see how Velda act in action.
 <div style="max-width: 720px; box-sizing: border-box;">
   <iframe
     width="100%"